ocaml-sf/learn-ocaml-places/README.md

-# Places where OCaml is taught
+# Places where OCaml is taught using Learn-OCaml

 Please contribute to this list if your institution does not appear.